standard-for-public-code/standard-for-public-code/criteria/findability.md

 * The codebase SHOULD include a machine-readable metadata description, for example in a [publiccode.yml](https://github.com/publiccodeyml/publiccode.yml) file.
 * A dedicated domain name for the codebase is OPTIONAL.
 * Regular presentations at conferences by the community are OPTIONAL.

-## Why this is important

-* Proactiveness is needed; just publishing a codebase and hoping it's found doesn't work.
-* A metadata description file increases discoverability.
-* The more findable a codebase is, the more potential new collaborators will find it.
-* By having well-written metadata containing a unique and persistent identifer, such as a Wikidata item or FSF software directory listing, and thus being part of the semantic web, it will be easier for other people to refer, cite, disambiguate and discover the codebase through third party tools.

 ## What this does not do